wenex-org/cdc-departure/README.md

 ### Kafka Connect

-Kafka connect configurations with the source of mysql and mongodb sink.
+Kafka connect configurations with the source of mysql and mongodb sink, you can consume and manage Kafka cluster with [conduktor](https://www.conduktor.io/).

 - [MySQL Source](#mysql-source)
 - [MongoDB Sink](#mongodb-sink)